northRaza/northRaza/resume.md

 Northeastern University, Boston, MA
 February 2024
-Khoury College of Computer and Information Science Candidate for Bachelor of Science in Computer Science Relevant Courses: Fundamentals of Computer Science, Discrete Structures, Probability and Stats, Math Reasoning
+Khoury College of Computer and Information Science Candidate for Bachelor of Science in Computer Science, Graduating 2027 Relevant Courses: Fundamentals of Computer Science, Discrete Structures, Probability and Stats, Math Reasoning

 GPA: 3.67